PARENTS’ ROLE and RESPONSIBILITY

 Grading: Students will not be given grades per se.
 However, they will be given quizzes and tests, with the number incorrect designated on the top.
 The following designations may be given out on some projects or work as determined by the Academic Mentor.

 - Non satis (not sufficient)

 Students should bring a bagged lunch each week.
 There may be some potluck weeks, but those will be announced and fall on weeks of learning celebrations and a Sign-up Genius will go out for them.
-On Fridays, 30 minutes of lunch period will be a schole’ style of lunch that was begun our pilot year.
+On Wednesdays, 30 minutes of lunch period will be a schole’ style of lunch that was begun our pilot year.
 This will be a planned time of leisure for the students and may involve things such as live music, books read aloud by authors, and artists –to name a few possibilities.
-A variety of methods will be used to encourage students in schole’.
-Wednesday’s Schole’ lunches for our older students will be more student led opportunities to develop skills and a partnership with Woodland Terrace where they will eat lunch and play games with the residents.
-At the completion of the schole’ period, students will be given ample time to run and play on the playground outside –weather permitting, through the use of structured playground games and activities.
+A variety of methods will be used to encourage students in virtue formation.
+Service projects to reach out to the community and beyond will be completed as part of their Schole’ lunches on Mondays for our older students.
+At the completion of the schole’ period for both Monday/Wednesday lunches, students will be given ample time to run and play on the playground outside –weather permitting, through the use of structured playground games and activities.
 We do request parents not allow their students to bring in sticks or other items for the playground time.
 Playground game time encourages group play, cooperation, collaboration and team building with peers, as well as further development in following established rules.
 We found this to be a very effective strategy in developing healthy collaborative relationships among our students.